ArchitectKirthiChandra/Super_Mart_Case_Study/README.md

 **HIGH- LEVEL APPROACH**

-By conducting exploratory data analysis (EDA), variate analysis, and correlation analysis, we aim to address specific business questions and define clear objectives for the data analysis project.
+By conducting exploratory data analysis (EDA), variate analysis, and correlation analysis, the aim is to address specific business questions and define clear objectives for the data analysis project.